emmabaye/events-manager/README.md

 ## Deployment

-The scripts in package.json are setup for ease of deployment on Heroku or any nodejs hosting provider.
+The scripts in package.json are setup for ease of deployment on Heroku or any Nodejs hosting provider.
 Follow this tutorial if you need help, https://devcenter.heroku.com/articles/deploying-nodejs

 ## Built With